telefonicaid/fiware-orion/ci/README.md

 (checking progress in Dockerhub at: https://hub.docker.com/r/fiware/orion-ci/builds) your PR branch with the new functionality is ready to be tested with travis.

-The Travis checks are divided into stages, which are described in "Supported tests" section.
+The GitHub Actions checks are divided into stages, which are described in "Supported tests" section.

 ## Supported tests
 Current version of CI supports: